 The MHC provides a means of removing the shipping cask shield plugs while maintaining shielding integrity during loading of the canisters into the shipping cask.
 During the loading sequence, the MHC will normally be handled by the MHC jib crane.
 The MHC may also be handled by the FHB crane main or auxiliary hook, as required.
-The MHC includes an integral hoist and grapple, rated for 1000 pounds, for raising/lowering the shield plugs.
-The hoist and grapple are designed with safety factors of 6 and 10 for yield and ultimate strength, respectively.
-The MHC is 5 feet 9 inches tall with a 28 inch diameter base and a horizontal envelope of 5 feet by 3 feet 6 inches.
-The MHC weighs approximately 10,000 pounds.
+A single shield plug is lifted into, and lowered from, the MHC by an integral shield plug lifting system.